department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/design-intent-collaboration.md

 ## Scheduling

+### Design Intents can only be scheduled on Monday, Tuesday, or Friday.

-### What is your preferred time slot per the [Platform Collaboration Meetings Calendar](https://calendar.google.com/calendar/embed?src=adhocteam.us_4dn3o77gcm5e3vbiedlha96tc0%40group.calendar.google.com&ctz=America%2FNew_York)?
+Please choose your preferred time slot per the [Platform Collaboration Meetings Calendar](https://calendar.google.com/calendar/embed?src=adhocteam.us_4dn3o77gcm5e3vbiedlha96tc0%40group.calendar.google.com&ctz=America%2FNew_York). <br>

 **Date/time:**

 Please note:
 - All times are shown in ET.
-- Available time slots are indicated with [CALENDAR BLOCK].
+- Available time slots are indicated with [REVIEW BLOCK].
-- When you reserve a time slot, the reserved meeting will show up alongside the [CALENDAR BLOCK].
+- When you reserve a time slot, the reserved meeting will show up alongside the [REVIEW BLOCK].
 - Please select a time slot at least 2 business days from request date.

 ## Additional information